 In accordance with the Financial Reporting Council's guidance the Directors have undertaken a rigorous review of the Company's ability to continue as a going concern.
 The Company's assets consist of equity shares in companies listed on recognised stock exchanges and are considered by the Board to be realisable within a relatively short timescale under normal market conditions.
 The Board has set overall limits for borrowing and reviews regularly the Company's level of gearing, cash flow projections and compliance with banking covenants.
-The Board has also reviewed stress testing and liquidity analysis covering the impact of significant historical market events such as the 1997 Asian Crisis and 2008 Global Financial Crisis on the liquidity of the portfolio to ensure that even in significant negative markets the Company would still be able to raise sufficient capital to repay its liabilities.
+The Board has also reviewed stress testing and liquidity analysis to ensure that even in significant negative markets the Company would still be able to raise sufficient capital to repay its liabilities.

-The Directors are mindful of the Principal Risks and Uncertainties disclosed in the Strategic Report on pages 16 to 18 and they believe that the Company has adequate financial resources to continue its operational existence for a period of not less than 12 months from the date of approval of this Annual Report.
-They have arrived at this conclusion having confirmed that the Company's diversified portfolio of realisable securities is sufficiently liquid and could be used to meet short-term funding requirements were they to arise, including in current market conditions caused by the Covid-19 pandemic and the conflict in Ukraine.
+The Directors are mindful of the Principal Risks and Uncertainties disclosed in the Strategic Report on pages 20 and 21 and they believe that the Company has adequate financial resources to continue its operational existence for a period of 12 months from the date of approval of this Annual Report.
+They have arrived at this conclusion having confirmed that the Company's diversified portfolio of realisable securities is sufficiently liquid and could be used to meet short-term funding requirements were they to arise, including in potentially less favourable market conditions.
 The Directors have also reviewed the revenue and ongoing expenses forecasts for the coming year.
 Accordingly, the Directors believe that it is appropriate to continue to adopt the going concern basis in preparing the financial statements.